pngwen/xboing/docs/building/windows.md

 ## Installing premake5
 * Download premake5 binaries for your platform [here](https://premake.github.io/download).

-* Extract the downloaded archive place the contents within the root of the xboing project.
+* Extract the downloaded archive and place the contents within the root of the xboing project.

-The `premake5` executable should be in the same directory as the `premake5.lua` file:
+The `premake5` executable should be in the same directory as the `premake5.lua` file included in the repository:

 ```
 xboing